Venoo Kakar

 I am an Associate Professor of Economics at the Lam Family College of Business, San Francisco State University.
 I earned my Ph.D. in economics from the University of California at Riverside.

-My research topics are situated in macro/monetary economics, consumer finances, inequality, and housing economics.
-My current work examines the implications of student loan debt on wealth outcomes for US households as well as the direct and indirect effects of monetary policy.
+My research topics are situated in macro/monetary economics, household finances, inequality, and housing economics.
+My current work examines the implications of student loan debt on wealth outcomes for US households; read about my work funded by the Robert Wood Johnson Foundation here.

 I believe in fostering an environment where education is accessible to all.
 I regularly advise students about the economics profession and love to collaborate with them on research.
 Improving diversity in the economics profession is important to me.
 To this end, I also serve as the liaison for the Committee on the Status of Women in the Economics Profession (CSWEP) and partner with R-Ladies.